 So get back to your mentor, pastor, counselor or doctor.
 Encourage your husband to see a doctor.
 And be ready for him to wrestle with that.
 Here’s what I wrote in The Wedding Night;

-Most guys struggle to see a doctor for less sensitive matters, so agreeing to see a doctor for libido issues will hard for your husband.
-As his wife, you can help him understand how his lower drive might be a symptom of an undiscovered medical condition.
+Many guys struggle to see a doctor for less sensitive matters, so agreeing to see a doctor for libido issues can be hard.
+As his wife, you can help explain how his lower drive might be a symptom of an undiscovered medical condition.
 Essentially seeing a doctor is decent preventative care.
 When it’s all said and done, he’s still responsible for his health, and you cannot force him to see a doctor.
-But you can encourage him by reading up on the condition and sharing titbits and encouragement (without being a nag or doomsayer.) … excerpt The Wedding Night
+But you can encourage him by reading up on the condition and sharing titbits and encouragement… excerpt The Wedding Night